 These are always important, I already practice feeling gratitude but I want to do this even more in 2019.
 Feeling true gratitude is when we are humbled to have everyone and everything in our lives, from our good health to freedom to live in a country that allows us to be the best individual that we can be.
 To bring in more of what you already have in abundance you must appreciate that very thing, to understand that nothing should ever be taken for granted.
 To have air to breathe, shelter, food and water and love, that is a winning lotto ticket right there.

 My faith means everything to me and without it, I wouldn’t be who I am today.
 I am not religious but I have a firm and unequivocal belief in life after death.
 Having this depth of faith allows me to live my life knowing that once we die, it is not the end of our existence of “us”, it just changes form (funny, a bit like energy itself!).

-I am lucky enough to have a job that means that I walk my talk so to speak and help others on their spiritual journey.
-What I often see is individuals reaching a certain point in their lifetime (often around the forty-year mark, they don’t call it a mid-life crisis for anything) but this also happens in other age decades too, its different for every soul journey.
+I am lucky enough to have a job that means that I walk my talk, so to speak, and help others on their spiritual journey.
+What I often see is individuals reaching a certain point in their lifetime (often around the forty-year mark.
+They don’t call it a mid-life crisis for nothing) but this also happens in other age decades too, its different for every soul journey.
 But what is happening exactly?
 The crown chakra is starting to open, in brief, things that used to serve us no longer do, the person realises that they will not find happiness outside of their own selves.
 Family, friends and work can certainly and will enhance feelings of happiness and contentment, but that means nothing if we feel empty inside.
-Self -reflection, introspection and making peace with our inner demons is when we finally can accept who we are and love ourselves and then others, unconditionally.
+Self -reflection, introspection and making peace with our inner demons is when we finally accept who we are and love ourselves and then others, unconditionally.

 Until next time,